-Once you start substituting out these ingredients due to dietary restrictions be aware that aside from taste, it will also affect the texture and structure (and therefor the amount of rise) of the loaf.
+Once you start substituting out these ingredients due to dietary restrictions be aware that aside from taste, it will also affect the texture and structure (and therefore the amount of rising) of the loaf.

 Butter and milk (or their non-dairy equivalents) as opposed to oil and water will create a better loaf.
 Aside from better tasting, the higher protein content from the butter and milk create a stronger structure.